 Lodging historically accounted for approximately 10% of the total gross receipts tax revenues of this sector.
 Lodgers' tax revenues in Fiscal Year 2009 showed a decline of 11.2%, with an additional 2% decline in Fiscal Year 2010.
 Lodgers' tax revenues had generally increased at an average of about 4% from Fiscal Year 2015 through Fiscal Year 2018, having exceeded the pre-recession peak in Fiscal Year 2016.
 For Fiscal Year 2019, Lodgers' tax revenue increased by 10.1%, due in part to the National Senior Games being held in Albuquerque in October.
 Lodgers' Tax revenue declined 21% in Fiscal Year 2020 and declined another 21% in Fiscal Year 2021 following the impacts of the pandemic.
-However, revenues rebounded with 85% growth in Fiscal Year 2022 and, as of December receipts, Fiscal Year 2023 year-to-date growth is 13% over Fiscal Year 2022.
+However, revenues rebounded with 85% growth in Fiscal Year 2022.
+For Fiscal Year 2023, Lodgers' Tax revenue grew 10.1%.

 Professional and Business Services.
 This sector includes temporary employment agencies, back-office operations, Sandia National Labs ("Sandia") and other scientific and research facilities.
-This sector had peak employment in 2008 of 64,191 jobs, decreasing to 55,500 jobs in 2013 and growing to 62,357 by 2020.
-In response to the pandemic, the sector dipped by 2.6%, or about 1,625 jobs in Fiscal Year 2021, before rebounding to 61,400 jobs, or 2.8%, in Fiscal Year 2022.
-The average annual growth rate from Fiscal Year 2013 to Fiscal Year 2022 was 1.1%.
-For Fiscal Year 2022, the sector accounted for 16.3% of non-agricultural employment in the Albuquerque MSA and 11.3% of GRT.
+This sector had peak employment in 2008 of 64,191 jobs, decreasing to 55,529 jobs in 2013.
+Since Fiscal Year 2014, the sector has largely increased, dipping slightly in Fiscal Year 2021 due to the pandemic.
+In Fiscal Year 2023, the sector was just shy of the 2008 high, reaching an estimated 63,600.
+The average annual growth rate from Fiscal Year 2014 to Fiscal Year 2023 was 2.2%.
+For Fiscal Year 2023, the sector accounted for 16.2% of non-agricultural employment in the Albuquerque MSA and 11.4% of GRT.

-In Fiscal Year 2022 Sandia spent a total of \$4.2 billion - reportedly the first time the defense contractor surpassed \$4 billion in spending.
-The Albuquerque Journal reported that spending increased by approximately \$300 million since fiscal year 2021; over the past five years, the lab's expenditures have increased by \$1 billion.
-Most of the Lab's funding is from the U.S. Department of Energy, including \$2.4 billion from the DOE's National Nuclear Security Administration.
+In Fiscal Year 2023 Sandia spent a total of \$4.8 billion - another record high and \$559 million more than in Fiscal Year 2022.
+Most of the Lab's funding is from the U.S. Department of Energy, including \$2.0 billion from the DOE's National Nuclear Security Administration.
 The Sandia Science and Technology Park houses research facilities and/or manufacturing that benefit from the expertise available from Sandia.

 Manufacturing.
 Manufacturing employment declined substantially beginning in Fiscal Year 2007, with a loss of about one third, or about 8,475 jobs, by Fiscal Year 2017.
-The average annual growth from Fiscal Year 2013 to Fiscal Year 2022 was a decline of 0.7%.
-However, the sector grew 3.3% in Fiscal Year 2022 over Fiscal Year 2021, or about 524 jobs.
-The sector comprised 4.4% of all non-agricultural employment in the Albuquerque MSA in 2022 and 2.3% of gross receipts.
+The average annual growth from Fiscal Year 2014 to Fiscal Year 2023 turned positive this year, with a slight increase of 0.1%.
+The sector grew 3.3% in Fiscal Year 2022 and another 2.2% in Fiscal Year 2023.
+The sector comprised 4.3% of all non-agricultural employment in the Albuquerque MSA in 2023 and 2.5% of gross receipts.

 Information.
 This sector includes businesses in publishing, broadcasting, telecommunications and internet service establishments.
-The sector had an average annual decline in employment of 4.9% from 2013 to 2022, in part due to closures of call centers for MCI, Comcast and QWEST (now Century Link) in the earlier years, and then the substantial impacts of the pandemic in Fiscal Years 2020 and 2021.
+The sector had an average annual decline in employment of 3.2% from 2014 to 2023, in part due to closures of call centers for MCI, Comcast and QWEST (now Century Link) in the earlier years, and then the substantial impacts of the pandemic in Fiscal Years 2020 and 2021.
 The film industry is included in this sector and there had been increasing activity in this sector in recent years in large part due to the State's film tax credits program.
-The sector grew 6% in Fiscal Year 2022 but remains below prepandemic levels.
-Information is comprises 1.4% of employment in the Albuquerque MSA and 3.7% of GRT.
+The sector grew 6% in Fiscal Year 2022 and another 5.5% in Fiscal Year 2023, but remains about 800 jobs below pre-pandemic levels.
+Information comprises 1.5% of employment in the Albuquerque MSA and 3.5% of GRT.